FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem verbosity=` informational messages level (can be chosen between 0 and $\infty$).
 Also changes the value of the global variable verbosity (obsolete).

-* `:::freefem inquire=` To inquire graphically about the mesh. `false` is the default.
+* `:::freefem inquire=` To inquire graphically about the mesh. `:::freefem false` is the default.

-* `:::freefem splitpbedge=` If true, splits all internal edges in half with two boundary vertices. `true` is the default.
+* `:::freefem splitpbedge=` If true, splits all internal edges in half with two boundary vertices. `:::freefem true` is the default.

 * `:::freefem maxsubdiv=` Changes the metric such that the maximum subdivision of a background edge is bound by `:::freefem val`.
 Always limited by 10, and 10 is also the default.

-* `:::freefem rescaling=` if true, the function with respect to which the mesh is adapted is rescaled to be between 0 and 1. `true` is the default.
+* `:::freefem rescaling=` if true, the function with respect to which the mesh is adapted is rescaled to be between 0 and 1. `:::freefem true` is the default.

-* `:::freefem keepbackvertices=` if true, tries to keep as many vertices from the original mesh as possible. `true` is the default.
+* `:::freefem keepbackvertices=` if true, tries to keep as many vertices from the original mesh as possible. `:::freefem true` is the default.

-* `:::freefem isMetric=` if true, the metric is defined explicitly. `false` is the default.
+* `:::freefem IsMetric=` if true, the metric is defined explicitly. `:::freefem false` is the default.
 If the 3 functions $m_{11}, m_{12}, m_{22}$ are given, they directly define a symmetric matrix field whose Hessian is computed to define a metric.
 If only one function is given, then it represents the isotropic mesh size at every point.

 	For example, if the partial derivatives `:::freefem fxx` ($=\p^2 f/\p x^2$), `:::freefem fxy` ($=\p^2 f/\p x\p y$), `:::freefem fyy` ($=\p^2 f/\p y^2$) are given, we can set `:::freefem Th = adaptmesh(Th, fxx, fxy, fyy, IsMetric=1, nbvx=10000, hmin=hmin);`